• Skip to primary navigation

 blue muffin tin with brown muffin cups

-In a standing mixer you will add your three eggs and sugar.
-You will want to mix these ingredients until they become thick in consistency.
-This takes about 2-3 minutes on medium to high speed on your mixer.
-Next, you will pour the milk, sour cream, and butter directly into the mixer.
+Next, you will add butter directly into the mixer.
 For the best results, melt the butter.
-However, when I am in a pinch, I use butter at room temperature.
-We don’t own a microwave, so melting the butter for me takes a little longer on the stovetop and I get impatient waiting to finish these muffins!
-If you are a rule breaker like me, make sure the butter is mixed in well and no large chunks are in the mix.
+However, when I am in a pinch, I use butter that is very softened, at room temperature.
+We don’t own a microwave, so melting the butter for me takes a little longer on the stovetop or convection oven.
+If you are a rule breaker like me, make sure the butter is mixed in well and no large chunks are in the batter.

-Next you will get the frozen blueberries ready.
-If they are fresh, you can skip this step.
-Frozen blueberries will turn your batter purple if not coated with flour.
-Simply place your blueberries in a small bowl.
-Then sprinkle 1 tsp of flour over them and mix it around with a fork.
-Try not to break the skins of the berries.
-If you don’t care about how they look then you can also skip this step.
 This is an area that I care!
 I really like my food to look mouthwatering and aesthetically pleasing!
-Coating them with the flour helps prevent your batter from turning purple.
+Coating them with the flour helps prevent your muffin batter from turning purple.
 We use frozen blueberries all the time in recipes because fresh berries of any kind don’t stand a chance to last more than 24 hours in my home!

 My kids love fresh fruit and since this is a go-to breakfast recipe in our home, I have to keep the frozen version on hand!
 We also put frozen blueberries in our oatmeal.
 It adds great flavor and cools it off quickly so the kids can eat it sooner.